jonflacke/hedgehog/README.md

 - Not all data types supported as columns
 - ~~Passing in a column key that does not exist in the object will return an error - the key should be ignored if unknown~~
 - Add support for projections
+- Currently searches are all case insensitive
+- Ability to traverse the entity objects to find ManyToMany, OneToMany, or ManyToOne joins and act appropriately (OneToOne and embedded classes will currently work)